How to Apply

 - All transcripts from any academic or professional coursework, including coursework

-that may be in-progress.
-All prerequisite coursework must be completed and published
+that may be in-progress or planned.
+All prerequisite coursework must be completed

-to an official transcript by the application deadline of September 1.
-If your coursework
+and published to an official transcript by the application deadline of September 1.

-does not meet the published standards, please plan on applying when the requirements
+information found at CASPA's website.
+If your coursework does not meet the published standards, please plan on applying

-is completed.
-Consequently, applicants will need to send updated transcript(s) verifying
+once the prerequisite is completed.
+Consequently, applicants will need to send updated

-the completion of previously in-progress prerequisite coursework (postmarked by September
+transcript(s) verifying the completion of previously in-progress prerequisite coursework

-- The UND DPAS recognizes that some applicants may be taking courses this semester which may be affected by COVID-19 pandemic.
+- The UND DPAS recognizes that some applicants may be taking courses which may be affected by COVID-19 pandemic.
 We strongly encourage a letter grade for all courses.
-However, given this unprecedented event, we will accept S/U courses in prerequisites taken in the spring/summer ’20 semesters if that grade was mandated by the school without student choice.
+However, given this unprecedented event, we will accept S/U courses in prerequisites if that grade was mandated by the school without student choice.
 Our admission process is a holistic review of your application including previous academic performance to determine success.
 Please provide rationale of S/U courses in your CASPA application under the custom questions section.

 - Personal statement addressing the applicant’s aptitude, ability, dedication and commitment to meet the program’s mission to “prepare selected students to become competent physician assistants working collaboratively with physicians, emphasizing primary care in rural and/or underserved areas.”